 Growing your own carrots is easy and a lot of fun!
-Whether you’re starting a backyard garden or just planting a few seeds in a deep container, carrots are an excellent choice for both beginners and experienced gardeners.
+From backyard gardens to deep containers, carrots are an excellent choice for both beginners and experienced gardeners.
 They require minimal maintenance, don’t need much space, and there’s nothing quite like pulling up a fresh, crunchy carrot that you’ve grown yourself.

 In this guide, we will walk you through everything you need to know to grow sweet, healthy carrots from seed to harvest.